Kids Who Succeed

 She tells the story of San Francisco 49ers quarterback Steve Young, after his first semester at BYU, calling his dad to say he wanted to quit.
 (He was the 8th-string quarterback.)
 "You can quit," his dad told him, "but you can't come home. ...
 You're not coming back here."
 Reflecting on this conversation Young said "It was a loving act.
 It was tough, but it was loving."

 When our kids struggle we sometimes seek to soften the blow by saying "Oh, it's ok, you're just not good at that."
 Offering a genetic excuse and suggesting hard work doesn't always matter.
-(Even Michelle Obama falls into this trap, sometimes.)
+(Even Michelle Obama fell into this trap, sometimes.)

 If you'll permit me a brief bit of bragging, my oldest is taking pre-calc and physics this year.
 Classes, he is quick to point out, his mother and I did not take in high school.
 Classes that are hard for him.

-And when he fails, as happens, he is quick to offer that he's just not talented enough.
+But when he fails, as happens, he is quick to offer that he's just not talented enough.
 Or smart enough.

 My response, with much love, is "It would be easy to think that you're just stupid.
 Far more likely is you're just not working hard enough at this.
 That you want it to be as easy as history, or English.
 And for you, it isn't."
 Final exams are next week, and we'll see what dividends this approach yields.